Kai1115/Algorithm/README.md

 Hello everyone,
-The contents in this repository are questions and codes in my ALGORITHM class.
+The contents in this repository are questions, codes, and notes in my ALGORITHM class.

 There are 3 parts in each file:
 1. TOP：questions and requirements of the questions